doug-moen/openscad2/rfc/Objects.md

 be an important part of the experience of using OpenSCAD2.

 In the "prototype" style,
-you don't need a main module,
+you don't need a main module.
-although you may need auxiliary modules.
 It is simpler to write out the body of the main module as top level geometry statements that reference the parameters as top level definitions.